humanrightsconnected/metamodel/src/metamodel_core/README.md

 Activities:

 - Set up tools
-  - What is required? - DBT, GitHub
+  - What is required?
+    - Git
+    - DBT
   - Data in data lake
 - Design enriched dataset
-  - Modeling the data in Erwin
+  - Modeling the data
     - How does this align to the enterprise domain model
   - What are the access considerations
 - Engage Architecture